HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

    --master_outdir outputs
 ```

-## Set up configuration file
+## Prepare config files

-- To run a single project, copy the template file `templates/single_project.conf` and adapt the parameters.
+To run the pipeline, you need to prepare a config file.
+The following config file can be used as example:

-- To run multiple models, copy the template file `templates/shared_parameters.conf` and adapt the parameters.
+- To run a single project, copy the template file `templates/single_project.conf` and adapt the parameters according to your input files and preferences.

-## Understand the inputs
+- To run multiple models, copy the template file `templates/shared_parameters.conf` and adapt the parameters according to your input files and preferences..

-### Shared inputs
+## Required inputs

 1. A unique project id (`project`) that will be used to create output folder and reports
 2. A bgen file of your full genotype data (`genotypes_imputed`).
 Regenie step2 will run faster on bgen v1.2 with 8 bits encoding.
 You can convert existing data using plink2 with `--export bgen-1.2 'bits=8'` option.
 No QC is performed on this file so ensure it is clean.